Adesh-1546/core-java-concepts/01-OOPs/Inheritance/README.md

 Inheritance is a mechanism in Java where one class (child/subclass) acquires the properties and behavior of another class (parent/superclass).

-It helps in code reusability and establishes a relationship between classes.
+It helps in code reusability and establishes IS-A-relationship between classes.

 ---